 Milestones.
 Any Milestones.

 so great that your kid started to walk at nine months.
 Super.
 She is probably headed to an Ivy League college and will run a top-tier investment bank some day.
 But you know who you should rush over to tell this little nugget of joy to?
 A grandma.
 Yours, mine, anyone's grandma will do.
 Other moms, however, don't really care about your child's milestones.
 All they do is awaken the primal competitive nature that many moms have and, at the very least, they make us all question where our own children stand in terms of their development.

 I remember having to do nightly calculations every time someone from my mom group had a kid who had achieved a certain milestone that my son hadn't achieved, to reassure myself that it was totally normal that my son wasn't there yet (since he was a good deal younger than most of the babies there).
 I was

 parenting book recommendation because it is just going to make me anxious and you just want me to read it so I can agree with you and help justify your parenting choices on child-led weaning.
 I just want to be left alone to watch episodes of Broad City.
 How Much Screen Time They Allow Their Child

 iPad time she has slowly permitted her children to have over time and wants to cry tears of shame with me, I'm not interested in talking about it.

 makes me feel like I am doing parenting wrong.
 I don't like that feeling and I imagine other moms don't enjoy it either.
 So I guess the key is, know your audience.
 Like enjoys like, especially when it comes to parenting decisions.
 If you've identified a mom who seems like she plays it fast and loose with screen time, you may want to hold back on the humble brags about how you only let your kids watch television when they're at the dentist and there's those movies playing on the ceiling so you "don't have much of a choice."
 Their Child's After-School Activities

 I'm so guilty of this one, basically because I vacillate between worrying if I'm not doing enough for my kindergartener or if I'm signing him up for too much.
 So I ask around, and want to know what other people are doing in terms of extracurriculars so I can get an idea of what the "average" kid is doing schedule-wise.

 doubt my own parenting decisions.
 Am I challenging my son enough or am I overstimulating him?
 Should he be enrolled in some kind of team sport even though he expresses zero interest in them?
 Where did I miss the memo on soccer being a thing?
 Oh wait, here's a parent who takes her kid once a week to do cultural things in and around the city.
 They go to museums and shows together.
 Crap.
 I should do that.
 When would I do that?
 Do I want to do that?
 Their Child's Food Allergies

 Half the time, when someone brings up an allergy, further down into the conversation it is revealed that it isn't a real allergy per se, it is just something that they "think" their kid might not react so well to because they had a tummy ache one time when they were a baby.

 real, life-threatening food allergies.
 Don't try to feign food allergies when you're just being weird about me serving non-organic cupcakes to the kids at a party.
 Unless your kid has a real food allergy, and not just the kind where you are morally opposed to a certain type of food, this is not a topic I want to go into with you.
+Partner Bashing

 Of course, once in a while, I like to indulge in some good, old-fashioned complaining about my husband to get something off my chest with a good friend.
 But with

 Some moms assume that once they all convene the default setting is to go into "partner bashing mode."
 Like, here we are, all together with these kids, let's talk about the people who aren't here taking care of the babies and how much they suck.
 Not everyone is down to dump on their partners and it can make people uncomfortable.